oanuraag71/oanuraag71/README.md

 ## 🎯 About Me

 I'm a passionate **Full-Stack Developer** and aspiring **AI/ML Engineer** with a keen interest in **Quantum Computing**.
-Currently in my 2nd year of B.Tech CSE, actively building projects and contributing to open source while preparing for placements at tech companies.
+Currently in my 2nd year of Integrated M.Tech CSE, actively building projects and contributing to open source while preparing for Internships at tech companies.

 ### 💡 What I Do:
 - 🖥️ **Full-Stack Web Development** - Frontend & Backend